Theatre

 Fall, Spring

-From Chavez Ravine in LA to a Brechtian telenovela set in Mexico, Contemporary Latine Drama explores Latine stories as told through the lens of dramatic performance.
-Readings and discussions will engage with different forms of theatre; from standard plays and one-person shows to a radio play and more.
-This course will cover a variety of subject matter from recent history up to the present.
-Spotlit writers include; Karen Zacarías, Octavio Solis, isaac gomez, Culture Clash, María Irene Fornés, Tanya Saracho, Luis Alfaro, Eduardo Machado, y más.
+Contemporary Latine Drama explores Latine stories by and about Latine humans as told through the lens of theatrical performance.
+Readings and discussions are centered around the playwright's identity and the cultural, political, societal, and artistic influences inspiring the text.
+This course covers a variety of subject matter from recent history up to the present.
+Spotlit writers include: Octavio Solis, isaac gomez, José Rivera, María Irene Fornés, Luis Alfaro, Eduardo Machado and more.
+Restrictions: THE 312 may be taken for credit a total of 3 times with different topics.
+Enrollment limited to 16.
 (E) {A}{L}

 Fall, Spring, Variable